lmc-eu/spirit-design-system/packages/web-react/src/components/Matrix/README.md

 ⚠️ For multi-line Matrix layouts, the number of item rows `itemRows` must be set explicitly.
 This is required by the [`subgrid`][mdn-subgrid] feature.

+⚠️ Be careful when adding margin to Matrix items.
+It is a known issue that adding a top margin to an item causes a [rendering bug][jira-pricing-safari-bug] in Safari.

 ## Matrix Vs. Grid

 The key difference of [Grid][grid] and Matrix is that Matrix is capable of